readyready15728/misc/neovim-notes.md

 * "The snacks picker is inspired by the command line tool fzf which means 'fuzzy find'.
 This tool allows you to quickly access files and open directories from your shell, and I highly recommend it.
-* "Let’s start by opening an explorer using the `<Space>-e` keybinding, where the mnemonic is '**e** for Explore'.
+* "Let's start by opening an explorer using the `<Space>-e` keybinding, where the mnemonic is '**e** for Explore'.
 If you pop up the Space mode menu, you’ll see that, as with the picker, there are two ways to open the explorer:
 `<Space>-e` for Explore Snacks (root directory) and `<Space>-E` for Explore Snacks (cwd).
+* `?` opens the help for Explore Snacks.
 * Use `<Backspace>` to go up one level in explorers.
 * `(` and `)` move whole sentences.
 * `[` and `]` invoke "Unimpaired Mode".